Hyundai Santa Cruz Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Hyundai Santa Cruz are $1,454 a year for full coverage.
-Comprehensive costs on average $332, collision costs $566, and liability costs $398.
-Buying just liability costs as little as $460 a year, with insurance for high-risk drivers costing around $3,136.
-Teen drivers receive the highest rates at $5,348 a year or more.
+U.S. average insurance rates for a Hyundai Santa Cruz are $1,454 a year with full coverage.
+Comprehensive insurance costs approximately $332 a year, collision costs $566, and liability coverage is estimated at $398.
+Buying just liability costs approximately $460 a year, with insurance for high-risk drivers costing $3,136 or more.
+16-year-old drivers pay the highest rates at $5,348 a year or more.

 Average premium for full coverage: $1,454

-Includes $500 policy deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Rates are averaged for all states and for different Santa Cruz trim levels.
+Price estimates include $500 policy deductibles, 30/60 liability coverage, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all U.S. states and Santa Cruz trim levels.

-For a driver around age 40, prices range go from as low as $460 for a discount liability-only rate to a much higher rate of $3,136 for a policy for a high-risk driver.
+For the average 40-year-old driver, Hyundai Santa Cruz insurance prices go from the low end price of $460 for minimum levels of liability insurance to a high of $3,136 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.